Miroxygen/TableTopFantasyGameGenerator/README.md

 Please look at the picture for the code.

-#Can I change the way the cards and map look?
+# Can I change the way the cards and map look?

 Sure, you can change the CSS color property in the respective custom html objects files style.
 I don't recommend changing any other CSS property than color.

-#Will something more be added/perfected?
+# Will something more be added/perfected?

 The way the cards and the map looks is very primitive.
 That will be my priority for any updates.

+# Bugs

+No currently known bugs.
+Let me know!